How to play Yahoo Fantasy Baseball

 - Public Leagues - Free leagues that you play with people from all over the world.
 These leagues use a number of default settings that can't be changed.

 - Private Leagues - Free leagues that you play with people you or the commish know.
 The commish gets to define every setting used and can customize quite a bit.

-- Pro and Cash Leagues - Pay an entry fee, play with public players or people you know, and the top finishers will earn a cash prize.
+- Public Prize and Private Prize Leagues - (formerly Pro and Cash leagues) Pay an entry fee, play with public players or people you know, and the top finishers will earn a cash prize.

 After the league fills up with managers, a draft is held.
 Just like in real life, managers compete against each other to scoop up the best MLB players.
 There are few different draft types that can be used.

 - Live Standard Draft - Managers take turns adding players to their roster until all roster spots are full.

 - Live Salary Cap Draft - Managers get a budget and take turns placing offers on players until their roster is full.